tolauwae/phd-thesis/src/introduction/introduction.typ

 ]

 #let C4 = [
-/ C4: Current embedded debuggers are not equipped to  _debug non-deterministic bugs_. //, yet they are common in embedded systems---but are hard to reproduce and examine using traditional techniques.
+/ C4: Current embedded debuggers are not equipped to _debug non-deterministic bugs_ caused by their I/O intensive nature. //, yet they are common in embedded systems---but are hard to reproduce and examine using traditional techniques.
 ]

-#let C5 = [
+#let C0 = [
-/ C5: There are _no formal foundations_ for how to develop good debuggers, either for constrained or unconstrained devices.
+/ C0: There are _no formal foundations_ for how to develop good debuggers on constrained or unconstrained devices, neither how to describe their operations or what correctness could mean for these operations.
 ]

+=== Laying the foundations#note[Chapter 2]

+The three novel debuggers presented in this dissertation, are described through a formal framework.
+We provide our own correctness criteria for each one. // we developed during the writing of this dissertation.
+While common for programming languages, this is still too rarely done for debuggers.
+Yet, the benefits are the same.
+This motivated us to developed our own formal framework for describing remote debuggers as an answer to the first challenge of this book.

+#C0

+This challenge is revisited throughout the dissertation, as we present the different debuggers and their formal semantics, and most importantly our correctness criteria for these debuggers.
+However, we are conscious of the novelty and the complexity of our formalisations.
+Therefore we dedicate @chapter:foundations of this book to present our formal framework as simply as possible before we delve into the real systems.
+We hope this chapter can help readers to more easily understand the following chapters.

+=== Contributions to debugging of constrained devices

+In chapters three, four and five we discuss our three novel debuggers.
+Each address several unique challenges to debugging.
+Some of these challenges are not exclusively tied to constrained systems, but represent broader scientific challenges in debugging.
+However, each chapter is motivated by a larger challenge which tie all the chapters together.
+We present each of these main challenges here, and sketch the outline of their associated chapter below.

 === A remote debugger as a platform#note[Chapter 3]